airportcodes/API-SDK/README.md

 # Air-port-codes API SDK

-The software development kit for Air-port-codes API
+The software development kit for accessing all 9000+ airport codes and airport data from Air-port-codes API data feed.

 ## Installation